isomerpages/mlaw-corp/news/public-consultations/_posts/2016-03-17-public-consultation-on-the-draft-mediation-bill.md

 C. <u>Invitation for Feedback</u>

 11. MinLaw invites interested parties to provide their feedback on the proposed Bill.
 The consultation period is from 17 March to 28 April 2016.
-The public can view the draft Bill in the [Annex A](/files/AnnexA-MediationBill.pdf/).
+The public can view the draft Bill in the [Annex A](/files/AnnexA-MediationBill.pdf/)(49.2 KB).
 The feedback may be sent in electronic or hard copy form to the address below:

 <p class="address-centered">
 Legal Industry Division<br>